cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 ## Create

-Create a new Patient-level Coverage.
+Create new Patient-level or Encounter-level Coverages.

     POST /Coverage